titusmuteti/project/README.md

 ### Setup instructions

 - To use the project, fork it and open the directory containing the project.
-- Run npm install to install required dependencies.
+- Open the project in a text editor and run npm install to install required dependencies.
-- To run on local server run npm start.
+- To run on locally run npm start.

 ### Github like site link